pymupdf/PyMuPDF/docs/document.rst

       :arg int xref: the :data:`xref`. *Changed in v1.18.10:* Use ``-1`` to access the special dictionary "PDF trailer" (it has no identifying xref).
       :arg str key: the desired PDF key.
 Must **exactly** match (case-sensitive) one of the keys contained in :meth:`Document.xref_get_keys`.

-      :returns: a tuple (type, value), where type is one of "xref", "array", "dict", "int", "float" "null", "bool", "float", "name", "string" or "unknown" (should not occur).
+      :returns: a tuple (type, value), where type is one of "xref", "array", "dict", "int", "float", "null", "bool", "float", "name", "string" or "unknown" (should not occur).
 Independent of "type", the value of the key is **always** formatted as a string -- see the following example -- and a faithful reflection of what is stored in the PDF.
-An argument like the return value can be used to modify the value of a key of :data:`xref`.
+An argument like the returned value can be used to modify the value of a key of :data:`xref`.

           >>> for key in doc.xref_get_keys(xref):
                   print(key, "=" , doc.xref_get_key(xref, key))